nebulaeonline/dotZstd/README.md

 ## Features

+- Byte and Span APIs for compression and decompression.
+- Streaming support for compression and decompression.
+- Dictionary-based compression and decompression.
+- Streaming dictionary support.

 - **Cross-platform**: Works on Windows, Linux, and macOS (x64 & Apple Silicon).
 - **High performance**: Optimized for speed, leveraging native SIMD-enabled code.
 - **Easy to use**: Simple API for compression and decompression.